 The meaning of the word is derived from two words buffalo and forest, this village was once a forest, but it became a small village that is culturally developed and advanced.
 As this village lies 16kms away from Thommankuthu waterfalls, there are plenty of tourists visiting the village too.
 The tourists should witness the churches over here and also have a look at the Thattekad bird sanctuary as it is hardly few kilometres away from the village.

 - Kasol village, Himachal Pradesh:

 Kasol village is a small village hidden in Himachal Pradesh, they rightly say that beautiful villages are always accessible when you make a search for it right, this village is one such accessible village and a gift of god.
 You can enjoy freedom and tranquility of camping in Kasol and interact with fellow travelers and your experiences.

-You have to take a trip to this beautiful village and have a look at the splendid hills, nature is at its best over here and you should also know that this village is a perfect tourist spot for backpackers, nature lovers and trekkers, tourists will enjoy the deep rooted culture of the place and the Parvathi lake should never be left un-walked if you visit this village.
+You have to take a trip to this beautiful village and have a look at the splendid hills over here and you should also know that this village is a perfect tourist spot for backpackers, nature lovers and trekkers, tourists will enjoy the deeply rooted culture of the place and the Parvathi lake should never be left un-walked if you visit this village.
 Your trip will not be wasted since there are a plethora of places to go in Kasol.